DSelon/Omok/README.md

-# Omok-Server
+# Omok
-An Omok game server made using AI
+An Omok game server & client made using AI